jsanon01/tableau/log.md

 Columns are not only X-axis but also represent dimemsions, which categorize or segments the data.

-Dimensions are qualitative in nature and mathematical operations like SUM(), AVG(), can't be done on them.
+Dimensions are qualitative in nature and Mathematical operations like SUM(), AVG(), can't be done on them.

 Rows are not only Y-axis nut also represent measures.
 <!--